 This list of fun things to do in North Carolina and South Carolina is broken down by zany characteristics.
 Each of these roadside attractions includes a link for more information.
 AND, if you have a favorite spot in the Carolinas, we’d love it if you left a comment so we can add to our zany list of things to do in North Carolina and South Carolina!

 Roadside Attractions: The big stuff

 World’s largest: When you label things “world’s largest,” you’re bound to pique the curiosity of kids (and parents).
-Here are just a few world’s largest roadside attractions you can find in the Carolinas.
+Here are just a few world’s largest roadside attractions you can find in the North and South Carolina.